fundamelon/terminal-game-tutorial/part2/README.md

 This is important for encapsulation in object-oriented programming, but it serves another purpose for us.

 Using getter and setter functions in the source header allows us to modify globals that are only defined within the source file itself!
-Although globals are discouraged, they are simple enough in this case that we will take advantage of them.
+Although globals are usually avoided, they are convenient enough in this case to be worth taking advantage of.
 This will prevent a **lot** of headaches later on.